kyeager4/KentStateData/dates/README.md

 ## For Future Updates
 Ideas for future updates:
-- Add semester dates prior to Fall 2012
+- Add semester dates prior to Fall 2012 (Done)
+- Add semester dates prior to Fall 2009
 - Add semester dates for Summer 2019 and beyond, as they are made available
+- Create a complementary file with holiday dates (e.g. Veterans Day, Martin Luther King Day, holiday break, etc.)